Arbitration: a global way to resolve conflict

 In this legal procedure, two interested parties agreed upon the legal role of an arbitrator in case of settlement of any existing or future dispute between the parties.
-Advocates of Chandigarh high court, in these agreements, should bear the responsibility of putting the agreement clause in paper.
+Senior advocates of Chandigarh High Court, in these agreements, should bear the responsibility of putting the agreement clause in the paper.
 Intellectual property disputes also fall under this agreement.

-The number of arbitrator is decided upon by the parties.
-If they need more than one arbitrator, the arbitral tribunal is formed with odd number of arbitrator.
+The number of arbitrators is decided upon by the parties.
+If they need more than one arbitrator, the arbitral tribunal is formed with an odd number of an arbitrator.

 Arbitration can take place in case of civil disputes only.
 Therefore,

 a) Any dispute of criminal nature

 f) Appointing a guardian for a minor etc. are not to be solved with the arbitration.